Read time: 2 minutes 20 seconds

 - Prioritise issues against other development concerns.
 Think about whether an error is critical, less critical, or minor.
 Critical issues will cause serious problems for most users of assistive technology.
 Less critical issues may cause increased frustration for certain users.
 Minor issues will cause frustration for a small number of users.

 - User testing sessions with users with people with disability will also help you check that what you’re building is accessible.

-Digital Citizen Services can help with usability testing.
+The Office for Digital Government can help with usability testing.

 - It’s important to carry on testing for accessibility and researching your service once it’s live.